 - Foam Sponge – Used to soak the fabric with cleaning solution.

-- Bucket of Clean Water – Needed to for rinsing.
+- Bucket of Clean Water – Needed for rinsing.

 To prevent further stains and smearing from leftover residue, it’s important to vacuum the area that you are planning to clean.
 It would be a good idea to bring your car to a car wash/detailing service, as they tend to have high powered vacuums specially made to clean the inside of your car and mats.

-The upholstery on your car seat should be very wet at this point after all that scrubbing.
-It’s equally important to get out all of the moister which will collect additional residue and prevent mold in the future.
+At this point, the upholstery on your car seat should be very wet.
+It’s equally important to remove all of the moistness, which will collect additional residue and prevent mold in the future.
 Use your absorbent cloth and squeeze out the water into the water bucket.
 Keep repeating until the absorbent cloth stops filling up with water.
-Air will then take care and dry the remaining moister within the upholstery.
+Air will then dry the remaining liquid within the upholstery.